-It is proposed that the claims validation element of the post-emergency arrangements is undertaken on a 'mechanistic' basis with the validation rules clearly defined, agreed and transparent.
-To achieve this we believe that the claims validation rules and the claims submission requirements are defined within the UNC.
+We propose that the claims validation element of the post-emergency arrangements is undertaken on a 'mechanistic' basis with the validation rules clearly defined, agreed and transparent.
+To achieve this we believe that the claims validation rules and the claims submission requirements are defined within the UNC [Claims submission requirements may be defined within Guidelines referenced in within the UNC].